How to Become a Referee

 The Vancouver Female Ice Hockey Association (like many minor hockey associations) hosts a BC Hockey Officiating Clinic for new officials each year at the beginning of the season.
 The clinic has classroom and on-ice components to train new officials in the skills and understanding needed to officiate a game.
 There are three age groups for new officials:

 - Level 1: 12 to 15 year olds (as of 31 December of the current year).

 - Level 2: those 16 years old, and older (as of 31 December of the current year).

 The prerequisite for all new officials to register for the BC Hockey Officiating Clinic is to complete Hockey Canada's Hockey University, which is an online course.
 Hockey University takes about 3 hours to complete and can be done anytime during the year and can be completed in multiple sessions.
 It is recommended that you fully complete each module at a time as it tends to “forget” where you stopped part way through a module and, when you return to complete the module, puts you back at the beginning of the incomplete module, which is annoying.
-Start the next module just to make sure it know that you are done the previous module.
+Start the next module just to make sure the app knows that you have completted the previous module.
 Please note that it is important to complete the survey at the end in order to be recognized for completing Hockey University.
 PLEASE NOTE THAT HOCKEY UNIVERSITY WILL NEED TO BE COMPLETED BEFORE YOU CAN REGISTER FOR THE CERTIFICATION CLINIC.

 18 years and older officials (as of 31 December of the current year) must have a valid Criminal Record Check (CRC) prior to registration.
 NOTE: CRC submissions may take multiple weeks to be verified and updated on your Hockey Canada Profile, so it is advisable to submit your application early in the summer.